bararchy/neve_midbar/encounters/farm_and_bridge.md

 ### Events
 * Father delitely will ask the group to "make an example" of the blasphemous farmer, he will give them the option to take the "ransom" as reward.
+* If the players go and checkout the bridge, the barrels are "dummies" with Apple cider

 ### Charcters